 In accordance with Article 13 and Article 14 GDPR, this Privacy Statement contains information about:

 - What is considered personal data and how we obtain such personal data;

-- for what purposes and on what grounds we process your personal data;
+- The purposes for which and the bases on which we process your personal data;

-- how long we keep your personal data;
+- The period during which we store your personal data;

 What are personal data?

 Personal data as defined in the GDPR means any information relating to an identified or identifiable natural person (‘data subject’).
 Int this respect, an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 - general personal information such as your first and last name, middle name, title;

 - contact details such as your e-mail address, mailing address, place of residence and telephone number;